-In the semester during which he/she is evaluated, each teaching faculty shall distribute anonymous student evaluations to all course sections taught by the unit member.
+In the semester during which they are evaluated, each teaching faculty shall distribute anonymous student evaluations to all course sections taught by the unit member.
 Student evaluations for online courses shall be administered by online survey process.
-Faculty teaching online courses will print out the student surveys and provide to the Area Dean before end of the semester.
+Faculty teaching online courses will print/email the student surveys and provide to the Area Dean before end of the semester until such time as the District provides an online tool mutually agreed upon by the union and the district.